Side-by-Side Elements

 Do you have a waitlist?

 Neeley Psychological Services does not use a waitlist.
 We typically have intake appointments available within a few weeks to a few months, depending on the service.
-The most up-to-date availability can be viewed by clicking “Request Appointment” on our website, which will display the next available intake appointment slots.
+The most up-to-date availability can be viewed by clicking “Request Appointment” on our website.

 I heard the NIH is amassing private medical records to study Autism.
 Is my private data safe?